nnaisense/evotorch-myosuite-starter/README.md

 ## Training

 To begin training, open `train.ipynb` and step through the existing code blocks.
-This should train an agent for the Boading challenge!
+This will train a neural net controller for the Baoding challenge using the PGPE algorithm with the ClipUp optimizer.
+On a 60 CPU core machine, this will take about 96 hours.
+The network has a slightly custom architecture that you can find in `policy.py`.
+From here you can easily start customizing the policy, reward function, learning algorithm or optimizer.

+## Pre-trained policy
+This repository includes a pre-trained policy in the file `agent/policies/learned_policy_boading.pkl` that obtains a score of XX on the leaderboard.
+To visualize the behavior of this policy, see the next section.

 ## Visualization

-To visualize, first run training.
-Then you should have saved learned policies in your local directory.
-If you have done this, you can open `visualize.ipynb` and step through the existing code blocks to visualize the learned behaviours and get estimations of performance metrics.
+To visualize, you need a policy `learned_policy_boading.pkl` in `agent/policies`.
+We've already provided a pre-trained agent, but by following the instructions for training above, this will now contain your new trained agent.
+Simply open `visualize.ipynb` and step through the existing code blocks to visualize the learned behaviours and get estimations of performance metrics.

 ## Submission

 To submit, follow the instructions at https://github.com/ET-BE/myoChallengeEval.
-We've provided a modified `agent_bb.py` file for you to place into `agent/` of your local clone of the official submission repo (replacing the existing demo `agent_bb.py`).
-Then simply copy `learned_policy_boading.pkl` to the `agent/policies/` folder and you should be good to submit!
+We've provided a modified `agent/` folder which you can copy into the submission directory, overriding any existing files that it replaces.
+Then you should be able to follow the submission instructoins as normal and submit your learned agent!

 While following the instructions for submission, we recommend that you create a new `conda` environment to avoid mixing dependencies: